unixfox/aur/README.md

 If need some help with your package, you can open [issue](https://github.com/unixfox/aur/issues).

 ## How often packages are updated ?
-The packages are rebuild each 10 minutes.
+The packages are rebuild each 10 minutes if there are no build pending.

 ## Is there an SLA?